brunorozendo/mcp-client-cli/README.md

 ## Requirements

 - Java 21 or higher
+- One of the following LLM providers:
-- Ollama installed and running (for LLM inference)
+  - Ollama installed and running
+  - Hugging Face TGI server running
+  - llama.cpp server with OpenAI-compatible API
 - One or more MCP-compliant servers

 ## Installation